-ForwARd Thinking Dialogues Build Community Partnerships: Independence County and Crossett
+ForwARd Thinking Dialogue Builds Community Partnerships: Independence County and Crossett

 September 4, 2019

-Throughout the fall, ForwARd Arkansas is hosting ForwARd Thinking Dialogues that pair local educators, business and civic leaders from ForwARd’s partner communities, providing a forum to explore different approaches and share best practices.
-In the first ForwARd Thinking Dialogue hosted in late July, representatives from Independence County and Crossett met to discuss student employability and how communities can support schools in preparing students for success in college or career.
+In late July, ForwARd Arkansas hosted a ForwARd Thinking Dialogue that paired local educators, business and civic leaders from partner communities Independence County and Crossett, providing a forum to explore different approaches and share best practices.
+Representatives from each community met to discuss student employability and how communities can support schools in preparing students for success in college or career.

 Thurman Green, our policy and engagement associate, sat down with Jamie Rayford (JR), chief operating officer, Batesville Chamber of Commerce in Independence County, which serves as a community resource partner to ForwARd in Independence County, and Cherub Alford (CA), grant writer, Crossett Economic Development Foundation in Crossett, to discuss takeaways from their ForwARd Thinking Dialogue and their hopes for the future of their partnership.

 TG: How has the ForwARd Thinking Dialogue informed or enhanced your perceptions of each other’s communities?